What is the Summer Exhibition?

 Can I do an installation outdoors?

-Yep!
-For both the Summer Festival and the Summer Exhibition.
+Yes.
 In your proposal, be sure to include any available documentation of similar installations you’ve made.

 Can I do a performance?